Central Susquehanna Valley Thruway: History

 Near Selinsgrove, PA, U.S. 11/15 are routed along a freeway-grade bypass.
 However, just north of the town, at Hummels Wharf, the freeway ends at a partially abandoned interchange with U.S. 522.
 Here, U.S. 11/15 transfers to surface streets.
-A bypass around the community was originally planned, but the idea was abandoned in 1978 when funding ran out.
+A bypass around the community was originally planned; the study was completed in 1959, but the idea was abandoned in 1978 when funding ran out.

 Previously, completion of the bypass had been considered as part of a proposal to extend Interstate 83 from its current terminus at Interstate 81 just north of Harrisburg, Pennsylvania to Interstate 86/NY 17 in Corning, New York, but with the establishment of U.S. 15 north of Williamsport, Pennsylvania as part of the future Interstate 99 corridor, this concept was dropped.
 Without additional reconstruction of U.S. 22/322 and U.S. 11/15 south of Selinsgrove, the farthest I-83 could currently be extended would be just across the Clarks Ferry Bridge (which currently carries U.S. 22/322 across the Susquehanna River) to an at-grade intersection with PA 849 near Duncannon.